 March 19: Father's Day (coincides with St Joseph's Day).

-Halloween 31: Although the All Saints Day on November 1 is the more important occasion in Spain, some people celebrate Halloween too.
+Halloween 31: Although All Saints Day on November 1 more important in Spain, some people celebrate Halloween.

 The academic year in Spain is from mid-September to mid-June.
 There are three terms of approximately 11 weeks:

 - mid-September to December (then a two week holiday);

 - after Epiphany to Easter (then two week holiday);